Pythm/ad-Lightwand/README.md

   # HA sensor for detection of rain.
 If rain is detected, it will raise lux constraint by * 1.5
   rain_sensor: sensor.netatmo_rain

-  # You can define an Home Assistant input_text in one of the apps/rooms to display current LightMode in Lovelace.
-It will allways update with latest mode even if mode is not present in room
+  # Home Assistant input_text to display current LightMode in Lovelace
   haLightModeText: input_text.lightmode

   # Exclude the room from custom mode